Break Up (1998 film)

 Break Up is a 1998 American crime thriller film directed by Paul Marcus and written by Anne Amanda Opotowsky.
-It stars Bridget Fonda, Kiefer Sutherland, Hart Bochner, and Steven Weber.
+It stars Bridget Fonda, Kiefer Sutherland, Hart Bochner, and Steven Weber. it was released direct-to-video.

 Plot

-After blacking out in a violent domestic battle, Jimmy (Bridget Fonda) awakens in the hospital to learn that her abusive husband, Frank (Hart Bochner), has died in a fiery crash, and that she is the prime suspect.
+After blacking out in a violent domestic battle, Jimmy awakens in the hospital to learn that her abusive husband, Frank, has died in a fiery crash, and that she is the prime suspect.
 As the police focus on building their case against Jimmy, she uncovers evidence indicating that Frank may not only still be alive, but getting away with murder.
 Jimmy, in a daring escape from police custody, races towards a final confrontation with justice and revenge.